-Scholarships and Awards - Panthera provides scholarships, research and project to post-graduate students in advanced degree programs, and research and conservation awards to individuals and organizations implementing conservation projects on wild cats.
+Scholarships and Awards - Panthera provides scholarships and awards to post-graduate students in advanced degree programs to work on research and projects in the conservation efforts of large cat species and their environments.
 Panthera, in conjunction with the American Museum of Natural History, developed a global felid genetic database to understand the impact of large scale genetic issues impacting felids, and now works through the National Genomics Center for Wildlife and Fish Conservation in Missoula, Montana, for most of its genetic analysis needs.